lameslime/meshflux/readme.md

 - Done: Data deduplication (GPS data gets outdated fast)
 - Filter out garbage position data (too big changes, eg node is indoors and gps is innaccurate, like in the screenshot)
 - Maybe apply deduplication elsewhere (need dynamic way)
-- Figure out how to link/reference discovered_by to display name in Grafana
+- Figure out how to link/reference discovered_by column to display name in Grafana
 - Try to locate nodes based on SNR
 - Hosts seem to have different values (battery can be 10% different, creates 'ocilations' on graphs)
 - Show only last gps location on map (need some if statement in flux)
 - Map query fails if it can't make a difference between values (node needs to travel in search timeframe to appear)
+- Support for usb and bt devices along with tcp

+## License
+Use it as you want, but I'd like to be listed in credits

 ## Credits
 Dmitri Prigojev for inspiration https://github.com/dmitripr/meshtastic_InfluxDB

-## License
-Use it as you want, but I'd like to be listed in credits